LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 The main predicate for printing a message is :ref:`logtalk::print_message/3 <methods_print_message_3>`.
-A simple example, using the Logtalk runtime is:
+A simple example, using the Logtalk runtime, is:

 .. code-block:: text